 - Enable more than one Operator at a time to earn DRC work experience, and encourage facilities/systems to make these opportunities available;

-- Enable Level 1 Operators to begin accumulating DRC work experience (currently restricted to Levels II, III and IV); and
+- Enable Level I Operators to begin accumulating DRC work experience (currently restricted to Levels II, III and IV); and

-These changes will better align BC with ABC’s Model Standards and Canadian Best Practices and will make our practices more consistent with those of Alberta and Ontario.
+These changes will better align BC with ABC’s Model Standards and Canadian Best Practices.

 The DRC Plan